liuliu/ccv/doc/nnc.md

  3. The limit on number of inputs and output tensors is `INT_MAX`.
 To perform *automatic differentiation* properly, this number drops to `floor(INT_MAX / 3)`.
 However, for more than 64 parameters, there are internal heap allocation required, which makes previously deterministic execution none-deterministic (it may take arbitrarily long depending on the `malloc` you use).

  4. The allocated tensor size can go up to `min(UINT64_MAX, SIZE_MAX)`.

+ 5. The sub-graph can go as deep as `2^(31 - 4)`, otherwise the outer-most while count tensor cannot be referenced by the inner-most sub-graph.

+ 6. The maximum number of GPU devices per machine or NUMA nodes per machine is 4095.
+This is defined in `CCV_COMPUTE_DEVICE_ANY`.